How do you fall asleep without using/relying on (legal) drugs?

 4) Again... relax.
 Most insomnia is generated from worries about life and personal problems.
 Most problems can't be solved late at night, so if anything's really bothering you, forget about it for the night and get some sleep.
 Worrying about it sure isn't going to fix the problem or help you get to sleep.
 You can deal with it in the morning if possible.
 If you can, try to do everything you can to take care of as many problems as you can during the day.
 If you're in an unavoidable situation, if you don't want to go to work or school in the morning, if you don't like your living situation... these are bigger problems that probably need to be addressed, whether or not you address your insomnia.
 Address these dilemmas and I'm guessing your insomnia may disappear.

 These are starting points for dealing with insomnia.
 If problems or diet are keeping you awake, drugs certainly aren't going to help the bigger picture.
 Address any problems that are giving you anxiety in general, as they may be fueling your insomnia, and make changes to your lifestyle and diet that will help you get to sleep at night.

 More by this Author

 What is somniphobia?
 Somniphobia is a fear of going to sleep.
 Symptoms include anxiety around bedtime, with panic attacks before and during attempts to sleep.
 Obvious complications include the ill effects of sleep...

-As a pedestrian commuter in Seattle, I've had the pleasure of commuting every day in wintry conditions whether I wanted to or not.
-Most associate Seattle with rain, but in the winter Seattle also gets a fair share of...
+As a pedestrian commuter in Seattle, I've had the pleasure of commuting every day in wintry conditions, whether I wanted to or not.
+Here are some of my tips for how to navigate safely.